diificult/BookLibrary/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

-- [ ] Add a button to add a book from another person's portfoliot to "Want to reads"
+-   [x] Add a button to add a book from another person's portfolio to "Want to reads"
-- [ ] Improve editing feature set
+-   [ ] Improve editing feature set.
-- [ ] The ability to select which cover or any details for a book when you insert into your portfolio
+-   [ ] The ability to select which cover or any details for a book when you insert into your portfolio.
 -   [ ] More details about the book on the pages.
-- [ ] Query a book title to then select which to add to your portfolio
+-   [ ] Query a book title to then select which to add to your portfolio.

-- [ ] Fix all the bugs
+STRETCH GOAL

-- [ ] Look at any improvements for security and ensure the code is following key design principles (which it should already be)
+-   [ ] AI recommender system - AI is prepared and can be trained, however test datasets are outdated, plus needs data on website (Might just create some "temp" data to demonstrate this feature)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contact

 Owen - contact@owenhowarth.co.uk